hasan-kal/e-commerce-follow-along/README.md

 ### Submission:
 - Push your code to GitHub and ensure the repository is public.
 - Update README with your progress and share the link.

+Milestone 9: Product Form Creation

+In this milestone, I created a frontend form for inputting product details, including multiple images.
+This form captures essential product information such as title, description, price, and image files, and will eventually be saved to the database.
+This milestone helps to understand how to handle user inputs and manage media files in a web application.
+Additional features like admin access for product uploads were also explored.